Abena Oduro: "Closing the Gender Gaps in Ghana" (2017)

 Abena Oduro and Charles Ackah explore gender gaps in asset accumulation, education and employment through a historical sense.
 They propose that although there have been policy changes to address this issue, they have not been effective enough to cause a dramatic change especially in educational levels of women in Ghana.
 With respect to wages, there is a fairly large gender wage gap especially when taking into account domestic work of women.
 Oduro and Ackah propose the need to have stronger policies centred around changing values and certain cultural norms to address this problem and reduce this gender gap.

 Notable conferences and seminars

-She has held talks at the International Association for Feminist Economics on:
+Oduro has held talks at the International Association for Feminist Economics on: